-For normal round entry.
-For In-Year admission into any Year Group.
-An application may be considered as late if evidence is submitted after the National Closing Date.
-Applicants must also complete a LA Common There is no closing date; evidence should be submitted with the application.
-Application Form Applicants must also complete the Devon Common For Devon residents, this can be found at Application Form www.devon.gov.uk/admissionsonline This is for all applicants and can be found at or by calling 0345 155 1019 for a paper version www.devon.gov.uk/admissionsonline or by calling 0345 155 1019 for a paper version, D-CAF
+For In-Year admission into any Year Group. here is no closing date; evidence should be submitted th the application. oplicants must also complete the Devon Common oplication Form his is for all applicants and can be found at ww.devon.gov.uk/admissionsonline by calling 0345 155 1019 for a paper version, D-CAF ne th op